 More Related Articles on PlanetWare.com

 Visiting the SF Bay Area with Kids: Sausalito is among the top day trips from San Francisco, but staying here and planning excursions into the city is a great alternative for those who prefer to have quiet nights.
 A vacation based in Sausalito is an appealing option for families who can easily wind down in the evening after a day of exploring San Francisco with the kids.

-San Francisco Sightseeing: Among San Francisco's top tourist attractions, you will find museums, charming neighborhoods, and historic landmarks.
-Despite its notoriously hilly landscape, a walking tour of San Francisco is one of the most enjoyable ways to discover its unique character – with the knowledge that you can always hop aboard one of the iconic cable cars to continue the sightseeing with ease.
+San Francisco Sightseeing: Among San Francisco's top tourist attractions and things to do are museums, charming neighborhoods, and historic landmarks.
+Despite its notoriously hilly landscape, a walking tour of San Francisco is one of the most enjoyable ways to discover its unique character.
+Just remember that you can always hop aboard one of the iconic cable cars to continue the sightseeing with ease.